 PRACTICE MANAGEMENT: Individuals with expertise in specific topics are selected as lecturers in this course.
 As complimentary to the didactic material, students are encouraged to visit at least two private practices.

 PRINCIPLES OF PERIODONTICS: The purpose of the course is to review, expand upon and present, in much more detail, material acquired in pre-doctoral curricula.
 The course material includes the anatomy and histology of the periodontium in health and disease, pathogenesis of periodontal disease, inflammation and immunology, wound healing and various therapeutic procedures and rationales for their selection.
+In this course, the methodology, indications, contraindications and limitations of surgical techniques currently employed are presented in detail.
 The course is complementary to the Literature Review.

 REVIEW OF CURRENT LITERATURE: In this course, each student is assigned responsibility to review selected articles from dental, medical and scientific journals.
 Articles which are considered pertinent are selected by the course director and subsequently discussed.
 The course is designed to complement the Classical Literature Review and enables students to keep abreast of current developments in Periodontics.